TanikkaB/impact-performance-dashboard/README.md

 I built this project to demonstrate how data can be used not just to report what has happened, but to support structured decision-making in impact-driven environments.

-The aim was to create a lightweight tool that feels practical for internal use by impact, programme, and strategy teams.
+The goal was to create a lightweight, practical tool that reflects how impact and programme teams actually work — balancing clarity, usability, and insight.

 ---